Quality Improvement Organizations

 Why does CMS have QIOs?

 CMS relies on QIOs to improve the quality of health care for all Medicare beneficiaries.
 Furthermore, QIOs are required under Sections 1152-1154 of the Social Security Act.
 The QIO Program is an important resource in CMS’s effort to improve quality and efficiency of care for Medicare beneficiaries.
 Throughout its history, the Program has been instrumental in advancing national efforts to motivate providers in improving quality, and in measuring and improving outcomes of quality.

 CMS redesigned its QIO Program to further enhance the quality of services for Medicare beneficiaries.
 The new program structure maximizes learning and collaboration in improving care, enhances flexibility, supports the spread of effective new practices and models of care, helps achieve the priorities of the National Quality Strategy and the goals of the CMS Quality Strategy, and delivers program value to beneficiaries, patients, and taxpayers.

 The QIO Program changes include separating case review from quality improvement, extending the contract period of performance from three (3) to five (5) years, removing requirements to restrict QIO activity to a single entity in each state/ territory, and opening contractor consideration to a broad range of entities to perform the work.

-Now, one group of QIOs will handle complaints while another group will provide technical assistance to support providers and suppliers.
-QIOs will have new skills for transforming practices, employing lean methodologies, assisting with value based purchasing programs and developing innovative approaches to quality improvement.
+Now, one group of QIOs (BFCC-QIOs) addresses quality of care concerns and appeals, while another group (QIN-QIOs) works with providers, stakeholders, and Medicare beneficiaries to improve the quality of health care for targeted health conditions.
+QIOs will have new skills for transforming practices, employing lean methodologies, assisting Medicare providers with their transition to the Quality Payment Program, and developing innovative approaches to quality improvement.